ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 * After reaching ninja village a teleport option is added to the menu to reach it quickly
 * Toggle Windmill Shuriken button is added to option menu once the item is received
 * The mod option menu will also have a hint item button, as well as a release and collect button that are all placed when the player fulfills the necessary conditions.

 ## Currently known issues
-* Necro cutscene will sometimes not play correctly, but will still reward the item
 * Ruxxtin Coffin cutscene will sometimes not play correctly, but will still reward the item
 * If you receive the Fairy Bottle while in Quillshroom Marsh, The De-curse Queen cutscene will not play.
 You can exit to Searing Crags and re-enter to get it to play correctly.